 Thompson Field, which has been expanded since it was opened, now features approximately 2,028 bench-back seats, where each fan has an unobstructed view of the playing surface.
 Spacious area around the field allows for nearly 1,500 more fans to watch games.

 Adjacent to Thompson Field are two practice fields that allow the Tech lacrosse team to train while reducing the wear and tear on the playing field.
-One of these practice fields features artificial turf, which allows for practicing during inclement weather and also preparing for road matches that are played on artificial turf.
+One of these practice fields is artificial turf, which allows for practicing during inclement weather and also preparing for road matches that are played on artificial turf.

 The improvements over the years, the enthusiasm of the fan base and the play on the field make Thompson Field one of the best venues in the ACC to watch lacrosse.